jake-knerr/jakes-dictionary/README.md

 a object that minimizes memory use by sharing as much data as possible with other similar objects.

+#### Footgun

+a feature that has a high likelihood of causing the developer or user to shoot themselves in the foot.

 #### Forking

 with regards to Git, duplicating a repository, and creating a new independent repository.